Code-Institute-Submissions/bloobsky-Milestone2-2/README.md

 As a remotely worker I am not in my house for 80% of my time, I want to set up the alarm, so that I do not have to be worried if I had it turned on.<br>
 As a home owner, I want to set up the heating when I am not at home so I can set it up when still at work and come to warm house.<br>
 As a car driver I want to remotely open my garage, so I don't have to wait for it to be opened while I am on driveway.<br>
+As a smarthome owner I want to add or remove room from house plans so it would display properly in order to turn on/off lights.<br>
+As a person with children I would like to be able to lock every door in my house so it would prevent potential assault/robbery<br>